phac-nml/inext_cli/README.md

 IRIDA Next CLI uses the following commands:

-1. **push** - query a set of ORFs, and genes against a database to produce a sequence store for downstream processing
-2. **pull** - extract loci from a genome based on a locidex database
+1. **push** - Create samples, upload files, attach files to samples, update sample metadata based on a sample sheet
+2. **pull** - Pull sample metadata, files bases on IRIDA persistent unique identifiers for groups, projects and samples, in addition to project and sample name based on a sample sheet
+2. **download** - Download files associated with IRIDA Next records based on the attachment file produces by pull

 ## Configuration and Settings